Acting Director of Undergraduate Studies

 African American Studies can be taken either as a primary major or as one of two majors, in consultation with the director of undergraduate studies.
 Appropriate majors to combine with African American Studies might include, but are not limited to, American Studies, Anthropology, Economics, English, Ethnicity, Race, and Migration, Film Studies, History, History of Art, Music, Political Science, Psychology, Sociology, Theater Studies, and foreign languages.

-Regulations concerning the completion of two majors can be found in chapter II, section K of the Yale College Programs of Study Bulletin.
+Regulations concerning the completion of two majors can be found online in chapter II, section K of the Yale College Programs of Study Bulletin.
 Scroll down the page, “K. Special Arrangements,” in order to reach the sub-section entitled, “Two Majors”.